rock-solid/wordpress-mobile-pack/wp-content/plugins/wordpress-mobile-pack/readme.txt

 == Upgrade Notice ==

-= 2.0 =
+= 2.0.1 =
-* Completely rebuilt from the ground up to empower you to go beyond responsiveness and 'appify' the content of your blog.
+* Completely rebuilt from the ground up and repurposed to empower bloggers, publishers and other content creators to go beyond responsiveness and 'appify' the content of their blog.

 == Screenshots ==